 It’s so important to take the time to look after yourself too.

 Make sure that you set time aside to do things you enjoy or find relaxing, whether that’s going for a walk, reading a book, or having a hot bath.
 Also, eat healthily and get enough exercise so that you’re feeling as well as possible.

 You may also wish to share how you’re feeling with another trusted friend or relative, so that they can support you emotionally.
 You could also make use of the many support groups available for people who are living with or are close to an alcoholic, including Families Anonymous and Al Anon.

 When it comes to helping an alcoholic, it’s important to understand that addiction often needs professional help, delivered within a specialist addiction rehab centre.

 One of the most important things you can do to help is to support the person in reaching out for this professional treatment.
-Offer to make a GP appointment for them and accompany them as moral support.
-Their GP may refer them to a specialist treatment centre, such as Manor Clinic, where they will receive expert therapy for their drinking problem.
-You can also call Manor Clinic directly to enquire about the treatment that we offer and to discuss your loved one’s needs.
+Offer to go with them to an appointment with their GP where they'll be able to discuss their concerns and worries.
+Alternatively, you can contact Manor Clinic directly to enquire about the treatment that we offer and to discuss your loved one’s needs.